pranav1211/Musictomyears/Readme.md

 ->have to enter song data into json file. look into SQLlite.\
 ->have to work on the shuffle button
 ->have to work on the next and previous song previous song button, for previous song button set time to 1 second and also do the clear interval and change content in div for it.

+24/12/23

+-> loop button works, no issues so far.\

+27/12/23

+-> having major issues with the play and pause functions of the system when i play one thing and pause one thing, currently using\
+    control variables which is too complicated and clearly not working. for a fix working on an animation that shows what is playing \
+    and that will be clickable therefore bringing back the pause button in another form. it's simpler that way and also reduces the number \
+    of operations needed to be performed regarding global variables functions.
+-> hopefully the new idea works, animation works just need to configure it to the player.
+-> have to figure out the logic in relation to the music control play button.

+3/1/24

+-> removed the pause and the whole control variable thing, life is easier without it\
+-> working on an animation for the song that is playing so that the user knows what is playing